poachiehacks/unity-basics/readme.md

 - add sinusoidal undulation in the vertical axis using `Mathf` and `Time.time`

+Things to do:
+- control player with a controller such as a DS4

 Resources consulted:

 tips for using git to version control Unity Projects